bakks/butterfish/README.md

     register.
 This is specifically for Console Mode after you have run gencmd when you have a wrapped terminal open.

+  index [<paths> ...]
+    Recursively index the current directory using embeddings.
+This will read each file, split it into chunks, embed the chunks, and write a .butterfish_index file to each directory caching the embeddings.
+If you re-run this it will skip over previously embedded files unless you force a re-index.
+This implements an exponential backoff if you hit OpenAI API rate limits.

   clearindex [<paths> ...]
     Clear paths from the index, both from the in-memory index (if in Console Mode) and to delete .butterfish_index files.
+Defaults to loading from the current directory but allows you to pass in paths to load.

   loadindex [<paths> ...]
     Load paths into the index.
 This is specifically for Console Mode when you want to load a set of cached indexes into memory.
+Defaults to loading from the current directory but allows you to pass in paths to load.

   showindex [<paths> ...]
     Show which files are present in the loaded index.
 You can pass in a path but it defaults to the current directory.

   indexsearch <query>
     Search embedding index and return relevant file snippets.
+This uses the embedding API to embed the search string, then does a brute-force cosine similarity against every indexed chunk of text, returning those chunks and their scores.

   indexquestion <question>
     Ask a question using the embeddings index.
 This fetches text snippets from